netascode/ansible-dc-vxlan-example/README.md

 # Ansible NDFC VXLAN Example Repository

 This repository is designed to build the skeleton for the Network as Code DC VXLAN Ansible Galaxy collection.
-Utilizing this repository will create a working structure that you can build upon to automate your Cisco Nexus Data Center network using NDFC.
+Cloaning this repository will create a working structure that you can build upon to automate your Cisco Nexus Data Center network using NDFC.

 ## Setting up environment for the collection